microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Pulse-Length-Demo/readme.md

 ## Results

-Below is illustrated a logic analyzer capture, to help understanding a little bit better how the TCF generates a waveform signal in NCO Pulse-Length mode.
+The logic analyzer capture show how the TCF generates a waveform signal NCO Pulse-Length mode.

-<br>Result: TCF is used to generate two output signals with a frequnecy of 125 kHz and pulse-wdth-modulated with a variable duration ranging from 1 clock-cycle up to 128 clock-cycles.
+<br>Result: TCF is used to generate two pulse-wdth-modulated output signals with a frequency of 125 kHz and with a variable duration ranging from 1 clock cycle up to 128 clock cycles.
-In this case one clock-cycle takes 50 ns.

 <br><img src="../images/ncoPlResult.png">

 ## Summary

 This example depicted how to create a project in MCC using the TCF peripheral of ARVR16EB32.
 The TCF was configured to generate two PWM output signals on the default TCF output pins.
-The pulse length varies between 1 clock-cycle and 128 clock-cylces.The measured output confirms the expected result.
+The pulse length varies between 1 clock cycle and 128 clock cycles.
+The measured output confirms the expected result.